Google tightens security in Android app store

 By Gerry Shih

-SAN FRANCISCO Google Inc has been quietly policing its online store for months now in an acknowledgement of malware's growing threat to its increasingly popular Android mobile software.
+SAN FRANCISCO Feb 2 Google Inc (GOOG.O) has been quietly policing its online store for months now in an acknowledgement of malware’s growing threat to its increasingly popular Android mobile software.

 The new sheriff in town is Bouncer: a security service Google put in place to scan new apps as developers load them onto Market, its applications store.